Lizn-zn/Stock-Model/README.md

 &emsp; We take two methods to label the data, the one is label the data by sorting the earning rate per month; and the other is mark the stock which has (earning rate > 1.1) as 1, and others as 0.

 #### Run sequence
 The all .py I have saved in stock_model, this is a temp folder which will be deleted later.
-And two trained model is in `,ethod1_model/` and `method2_model/` data_download -> data_prepare -> data_preprocess -> data_price -> data_label -> trainmodel
+And two trained model is in [data](https://pan.baidu.com/s/1343z8W7sXRpBij6uHrBs4A) and code is "5f2n" data_download -> data_prepare -> data_preprocess -> data_price -> data_label -> trainmodel